jedick/pyvers/README.md

 ```
 ## Loading data

+### `pyvers.data.FileDataModule`
-The `pyvers.data.FileDataModule` class loads data from local data files in JSON lines format (jsonl).
+- This class loads data from local data files in JSON lines format (jsonl).
+- Supported datasets include [SciFact](https://github.com/allenai/scifact) and [Citation-Integrity](https://github.com/ScienceNLP-Lab/Citation-Integrity/).
-The schema for the data files is described [here](https://github.com/dwadden/multivers/blob/main/doc/data.md).
+- The schema for the data files is described [here](https://github.com/dwadden/multivers/blob/main/doc/data.md).
-Get data files for SciFact and Citation-Integrity with labels used in pyvers [here](https://github.com/jedick/AI4citations/tree/main/data).
+- Get data files for SciFact and Citation-Integrity with labels used in pyvers [here](https://github.com/jedick/AI4citations/tree/main/data).
-The data module can be used to shuffle training data from both datasets.
+- The data module can be used to shuffle training data from both datasets.

 ```python
 from pyvers.data import FileDataModule